 - Promote long-term metabolic health.

-5. Enhanced dental health
+5. Enhanced dental health:

-- Proper tooth mineralization.
+- Ensure proper mineralization.

-- Stronger, more resilient teeth.
+- Strengthen teeth.

 Invest in strong bones and a healthy heart